Visa policy of Bangladesh: Israel

-Entry and transit is refused to Israeli citizens.
+Entry and transit is refused to Israeli nationals, even if not leaving the aircraft and proceeding by the same flight.

 No Visa Required seal / vignette

 Bangladesh missions provide a No Visa Required (NVR) seal or vignette (sticker) for citizens of Bangladesh who have a foreign passport and dual nationality, as well as to non-Bangladeshis who are the legally married spouses or children of citizens of Bangladesh.

 The NVR is placed on a blank page in the applicant's foreign passport.
 It is either in the form of a seal or a vignette (sticker), although the seal version is being phased out and replaced by the vignette.

 This NVR allows the passport holder to travel to Bangladesh an unlimited number of times without any restrictions on duration, or limits on entry, throughout the validity of the passport containing the NVR.

 The guidelines of the Ministry of Home Affairs do not explicitly indicate whether the spousal NVR entitlement only applies to opposite-sex couples.

 The NVR is valid until the expiry of the non-Bangladeshi passport the NVR is in.
 Once this passport expires, a new NVR can be placed in a new passport of the same person by showing the previous expired passport containing the expired NVR.